korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 Now, in that _catch_ clause, I'm going to force another error.
-I'll replace the throw new **RuntimeException**, and then just purposely code a divide by zero exception there.
+I'll replace the throw new **RuntimeException**, and then just purposely code a divide by zero exceptions there.
 Now here, an exception is definitely occurring, but it's going to happen in the catch clause itself, while it's